srcellucci/Decision-Game/README.md

 21:13 Still very unfamilliar with Flutter and Dart, added a basic action button so I can work on implementing user functionality to enter multiple outcomes.
 Aiming to get started on that tommorow.]

-3/24/20: [Added functionallity required to input multiple outcomes.]
+3/24/20: [Added functionality required to input multiple outcomes.

+21:25 Added functionality required to navigate between all screens]